keboola/connection-docs/tutorial/automate/index.md

 In the above configuration, each task is in its own phase.
 Therefore, this is a very defensive configuration which executes all tasks sequentially.

-It can be better arranged by using the *Group tasks into phases by component type* action:
+It can be better arranged by using the action *Group tasks into phases by component type*:

 {: .image-popup}
 ![Screenshot - Orchestration Phases](/tutorial/automate/orchestration-tasks-setup-3.png)